 That’s incredible.
 That is incredible.

-But they talk about you I do affirmations and visualization in the more in typically when I get up in the morning, and I’ve heard somebody say before that when you work on your subconscious brain, when you give it a command, it goes to work on making that on making the thing happen that you want to happen.
-So in your case, sounds like you were 100% convinced that you were going to make a full recovery come what may and and that happened.
+But they talk about you I do affirmations and visualization more typically when I get up in the morning, and I’ve heard somebody say before that when you work on your subconscious brain when you give it a command, it goes to work on making that on making the thing happen that you want to happen.
+So in your case, sounds like you were 100% convinced that you were going to make a full recovery come what may and that happened.

-Because you’re because you because you’re because you’re carrying your your brain is even in its kind of damaged state, if you like has given a command to your body to right let’s get going we’re going to get this we’re going to get ourselves fixed this sort of thing.
+Because you’re because you, because you’re carrying your brain, is even in its kind of damaged state, if you like has given a command to your body to right let’s get going we’re going to get this we’re going to get ourselves fixed this sort of thing.

-Bill and I made light of the lead up to him discovering he had sustained his first stroke, not least because his was a typical bloke response.
+Bill and I made light of the lead-up to him discovering he had sustained his first stroke, not least because he was a typical bloke response.
 But it underlines quite a serious point.
 If you suspect that you or someone else is having or has had a stroke, you have to seek medical attention as soon as possible.
-Fortunately, it didn’t have fatal consequences for bill but that isn’t always the case.
+Fortunately, it didn’t have fatal consequences for Bill but that isn’t always the case.
 So the one thing I want people to take away is, if in doubt, get down to the hospital as soon as possible.

 Bill is quite chilled in talking about it now, but it doesn’t take away from what must have been a terrifying time for him and his family.
-Having said that Bill story is amazing.
-This is because of how Bill took full ownership of his own recovery and made sweeping changes to his life, health and mindset.
+Having said that Bill’s story is amazing.
+This is because of how Bill took full ownership of his own recovery and made sweeping changes to his life, health, and mindset.
 He went to work on himself and became a student of the mind and body.
-Because of his massive change in mindset and self work, by the time of his third stroke, he was able to have the foresight and positivity to visualize himself walking again.
+Because of his massive change in mindset and self-work, by the time of his third stroke, he was able to have the foresight and positivity to visualize himself walking again.

 He retrained his brain and visualize walking again 10 days before he actually swung his legs out of his bed for the first time.
 It’s no surprise that he halved his predict predicted recovery time as a result.
 What an inspiration.